This is a question often asked, either just in our minds or sometimes asked directly to us at Allied Financial, as independent pension advisors.

 Factors impacting growth of your fund

 There are many factors apart from contribution amounts that will impact the size of your pension fund.
 Probably the biggest factor is when you start.
-Contributions made early to a pension fund have time to grow over many years, using the power of compound interest – effectively “growth on growth.”
+Pension Contributions made early to a pension fund have time to grow over many years, using the power of compound interest – effectively “growth on growth.”
 The impact of compound interest is so powerful that Albert Einstein once dubbed it “the eighth wonder of the world”!

 The growth rate achieved by your pension fund is another significant factor and this will depend on the assets that you are invested in.
 You want these to reflect your personal appetite for taking risks – your pension adviser will help you make sense of this.